lccc-project/lccc/xlang/docs/xlang-specification/intro.md

         - A nested block
         - An aggregate constructor, or a tuple expression
     - 1024 targets in a block
-    - 4096 targets in a block and each of it's nested blocks.
+    - 4096 total targets in a block and each of it's nested blocks.
+    - 1024 tags in a function
+    - 16777216 tags total in a file.
     - Any number of branches, or switches, applied to an expression of an integer type.
     - A type which consists of only the following, in any combination, where the size of the type is a representable value of an implementation-defined integer type.
         - An integer type, with a width at most 128.